Develop and understand what is needed in modern orthodontics and its scope for use in primary care dental practice.

-Much of our teaching is carried out in our regional teaching centre in Royal Leamington Spa
+Much of our teaching is carried out in our regional teaching centre in Royal Leamington Spa.

-We use a wide variety of educational tools, including a hands-on typodont session in our clinical skills laboratory
+We use a wide variety of educational tools, including a hands-on typodont session in our clinical skills laboratory.

-Receive tutoring from a wide range of experts in the field of Orthodontics
+Receive tutoring from a wide range of experts in the field of Orthodontics.

 Receive support to think creatively and independently, to solve problems, to exercise judgment, and to communicate clearly and effectively with patients and colleagues

-Our lecturing team have vast experience in all clinical treatment modalities, including self-ligation mechanics such as The Damon system, lingual appliances, and the Invisalign appliance.
+Our lecturing team have vast experience in all clinical treatment modalities, including self-ligation mechanics such as the Damon system, lingual appliances, and the Invisalign appliance.

-You can gain a Postgraduate Certificate (60) CATS, a Postgraduate Diploma (120 CATS), or go on to complete the full MSc (180 CATS).
+You can gain a Postgraduate Certificate (60 CATS), a Postgraduate Diploma (120 CATS), or go on to complete the full MSc (180 CATS).
 Contact us for further information.

-The knowledge I have gained in this first year of the course has already had a positive effect on my diagnosis & treatment planning skills and I am much more confident and enjoying dentistry again.
+The knowledge I have gained in this first year of the course has already had a positive effect on my diagnosis and treatment planning skills and I am much more confident and enjoying dentistry again.
 It is a great relief to know that any needed advice is just an email or telephone call away.
 Can't wait for year 2 and 3!"